 Skip to main content

-The Codebase Plugin provides codebase context to AI agents by managing multiple types of resources that deliver file structures, symbol information, and complete file contents.
+The Codebase plugin provides codebase context to AI agents by managing multiple types of resources that deliver file structures, symbol information, and complete file contents.
 It allows selective inclusion of project files and directories, enabling AI agents to reason about and interact with the codebase effectively.

 The plugin serves as a context provider that injects relevant codebase information into chat sessions through a context handler.
 It supports three resource types: file trees (directory structure), repo maps (symbol information), and whole files (complete file contents).
 Users can manage which resources are enabled through interactive commands or programmatic configuration.